 \section{Abstract}

-For three decades statistical physics has been providing a framework to analyse neural networks.
+For four decades statistical physics has been providing a framework to analyse neural networks.
 A long-standing question remained on its capacity to tackle deep learning models capturing rich feature learning effects, thus going beyond the narrow networks or kernel methods analysed until now.
 We positively answer through the study of the supervised learning of a multi-layer perceptron.
-Importantly, $(i)$ its width scales as the input dimension, making it more prone to feature learning than ultra wide networks, and more expressive than narrow ones or with fixed embedding layers; and $(ii)$ we focus on the challenging interpolation regime where the number of trainable parameters and data are comparable, which forces the model to adapt to the task.
+Importantly, $(i)$ its width scales as the input dimension, making it more prone to feature learning than ultra wide networks, and more expressive than narrow ones or ones with fixed embedding layers; and $(ii)$ we focus on the challenging interpolation regime where the number of trainable parameters and data are comparable, which forces the model to adapt to the task.
 We consider the matched teacher-student setting.
-It provides the fundamental limits of learning random deep neural network targets and helps in identifying the sufficient statistics describing what is learnt by an optimally trained network as the data budget increases.
+Therefore, we provide the fundamental limits of learning random deep neural network targets and identify the sufficient statistics describing what is learnt by an optimally trained network as the data budget increases.
 A rich phenomenology emerges with various learning transitions.
-With enough data optimal performance is attained through model's ``specialisation'' towards the target, but it can be hard to reach for training algorithms which get attracted by sub-optimal solutions predicted by the theory.
+With enough data, optimal performance is attained through the model's ``specialisation'' towards the target, but it can be hard to reach for training algorithms which get attracted by sub-optimal solutions predicted by the theory.
 Specialisation occurs inhomogeneously across layers, propagating from shallow towards deep ones, but also across neurons in each layer.
 Furthermore, deeper targets are harder to learn.
-Despite its simplicity, the Bayesian-optimal setting provides insights on how the depth, non-linearity and finite (proportional) width influence neural networks in the feature learning regime that are potentially relevant way beyond it.
+Despite its simplicity, the Bayes-optimal setting provides insights on how the depth, non-linearity and finite (proportional) width influence neural networks in the feature learning regime that are potentially relevant in much more general settings.